rhdtownsend/mesa-summer-school-2019/docs/_sources/minilab-1.rst.txt

 Let's now add code to initialize GYRE.
-Find the ``extras_startup`` subroutine and add the following highlighted code below the comment line (rather than typing this by hand, you can use cut-and-paste):
+Find the ``extras_startup`` subroutine and add the following highlighted code below the comment line (to avoid the possibility of typos, it's better you can use cut-and-paste rather than typing this by hand):

 .. code-block:: fortran
     :emphasize-lines: 3-